metabase/metabase/docs/permissions/data.md

 ### Can view data permission

-Setting to "Can view** means the group can view all the data for the data source.
+Setting to **Can view** means the group can view all the data for the data source, provided they have [collection permissions](./collections.md) to view questions, models, and dashboards.

+In order to view the data in the [Browse data](../exploration-and-organization/exploration.md#browse-your-data) section, the group would additionally need to be able to [Create queries](#create-queries-permissions).

 ### Granular view data permission